 - Blow You Away: The storm elemental on the sides of the cabinet and fan, who blows the winds and sends down tornados and lightning.
 It's probably more for the Rule of Cool than anything else, though.

-- Combo: Going between the Lo Pressure Jets to the upper right flipper, around the Hi Pressure Jets to the upper-right flipper, and up the 3-Toll Ramp scores a 3-Way Combo, accompanied by a really awesome siren sound.
+- Combo: Going between the Lo Pressure Jets to the upper right flipper, around the Hi Pressure Jets to the upper-right flipper, and up the 3-Toll Ramp scores a 3-Way Combo, accompanied by a siren sound.